cockroachdb/docs/v19.2/show-queries.md

 ## Required privileges

 No [privileges](authorization.html#assign-privileges) are required to execute this statement.
-However, note that non-`root` users see only their own currently active queries, whereas the `root` user sees all users' currently active queries.
+However, note that non-`admin` users see only their own currently active queries, whereas the `admin` users see all users' currently active queries.

 ## Synopsis